JNPRAutomate/automated_tickets_management_with_syslog_saltstack_RT/README.md

 ## Demo overview
 - Junos devices send syslog messages to SaltStack.
-- SaltStack automatically creates a new ticket (or update an existing ticket) using RT (Request Tracker)
+- Based on syslog messages received from junos devices, SaltStack automatically:
+  - Creates a new RT (Request Tracker) ticket to track this issue.
+If there is already an existing ticket to track this issue, SaltStack updates the existing ticket instead of creating a new one.
+  - Collects "show commands" output from junos devices and attach the devices output to the appropriate tickets.

 ## Demo building blocks
 - Junos  devices
 - SaltStack